CN3ves/DataScienceNotes/pages/python.md

 sum2numbers(2,3)
 ```

 Often a function will take its arguments, do some computation and return a value to be used as the result of the calling expression, for example, by assigning it to a variable.
 These functions are known as "fruitful" functions as they produce  results (or return value).
 In Python, the reserved word *return* stops the function execution and "sends back" the results of the function, replacing the original function call by this residual value.
+Return statements tell your function that its job is done and will end the execution of the instructions in your function body.
+That means any code coming after your return statement inside the function body won't be executed.
 In opposition, non-fruitful functions do not return a value and are used for their side-effect.

 ```
 # Fruitful version of sum2numbers
 def sum2numbers(a,b):
  try:
-  retunr(int(a)+int(b))
+  return(int(a)+int(b))
  except:
   print('were those numbers?')